gohugoio/hugo/docs/content/content/multilingual.md

 listed is defined by the `weight` attribute in each language under `Multilingual`.

-This will also require you to have some content in your `i18n/` files that would look like:
+This will also require you to have some content in your `i18n/` files (see below) that would look like:

 ```
 - id: language_switcher_en